 Whatever the case, Vietnamese egg coffee is a delicious drink that has captivated the imaginations of countless baristas worldwide, driving them to imitate and put their own spin on the drink.
 In this article, you’ll get to know the history of just how this drink came to be as well as a couple of recipes for you to make it at home.

 Where Does Vietnamese Egg Coffee Come From?

 It is 1946 in Hanoi, Vietnam, and the Anti-French Resistance war breaks out.
 Big cities find it increasingly difficult to procure basic products and foods.
 This is the case for the Sofitel Legend Metropole Hotel (which still operates to this day as a five-star luxury hotel), which is rapidly running out of milk.

 An ingenious bartender, Nguyen Giang, experiments to find a way to create a creamy coffee drink like café au lait that could be achieved without the lait.
-This leads him to using egg yolk, which is creamy and when frothed, creates a delicate, pleasant foam.
-To his surprise, the flavor of egg yolk seems to agree with coffee and the sweetness of condensed milk, a product widely used in Vietnam along with foods like yoghurt, bread, smoothies, and even iced coffee (cà phê sữa đá).
+This leads him to use egg yolk, which is creamy and when frothed, creates a delicate, pleasant foam.
+To his surprise, the flavor of egg yolk agrees with coffee and the sweetness of condensed milk, a product widely used in Vietnam along with foods like yogurt, bread, smoothies, and even iced coffee (cà phê sữa đá).